SteelCompendium/data-md-dse/Bestiary/Wode Elf Tree Guerilla.md

   t2: 9 damage; M2 [[Bleeding|bleeding]] (save ends)
   effects:
   - name: Effect
+    effect: The tree guerilla can [[Teleport|teleport]] 3 after making the attack.
+  - name: 5 Malice
-    effect: 'The tree guerilla can [[Teleport|teleport]] 3 after making the attack.
-5 Malice: The tree guerilla targets an additional creature or object.
+    effect: 'The tree guerilla targets an additional creature or object.
 The tree guerilla has **+1** if both targets are adjacent to each other. '
 - name: Do Not Hesitate in the Wode
   type: Free Triggered Action
   cost: 3 Malice
   keywords:
-  - —
+  - '-'
   distance: Self and Squad
   target: Self and Squad
-  trigger: An ally ends their turn while the tree guerilla hasn’t acted this round.
+  trigger: An ally ends their turn while the tree guerilla hasn't acted this round.
   effects:
   - name: Effect
     effect: 'The targets take their turn immediately.
 Each target has **+1** until